fbpx

 9. Smart WBV & Personalized Therapy (2025+)

-As we move beyond 2025, vibration therapy is entering a new, intelligent phase.
+As we move beyond 2025, Vibration Therapy is expected to advance, along with all fitness and rehab approaches, into a new, intelligent phase.

 This modern era is defined by cutting-edge technology, artificial intelligence, and precision medicine.

-In the future of vibration therapy, personalized, data-driven wellness will be just as important as mechanical stimulation.
+In the future of Vibration Therapy, personalized, data-driven wellness will likely be just as important as mechanical stimulation.

 • Platforms driven by AI